-Manipur: Family of abducted Kuki-Zos file FIR against Arambai Tenggol, other outfits
+Manipur: Arambai Tenggol, other Meitei outfits booked for allegedly abducting Kuki-Zos

 Manipur has been reeling under ethnic clashes between the Kuki and Meitei communities.
 Over 200 people have been killed since the conflict broke out in early May.
 Nearly 60,000 persons have been forced to flee their homes.

+The FIR was lodged on a complaint by a family member of one of the abducted Kuki-Zos.

-In his report on November 14, the son of one of the abducted persons said that after reading the description of the dead bodies, he believed that the woman who died was his mother.
+In his complaint on November 14, the son of one of the abducted persons said that after reading the description of the dead bodies, he believed that the woman who died was his mother.
 Since they have been unable to get any information about the two others, they likely were “also brutally murdered by the Meitei militant mob”, the person said.

 He also said that the Arambai Tenggol, led by a person identified as Korounganba Khuman, and supported by some insurgent groups in the Imphal valley had been “terrorising Kuki-Zomi-Mizo-Hmar tribal inhabitants of the hill districts”.